 3. Use Pinterest/Instagram to motivate you

 Writing down your debt-free dream list is one way to state what you want.
 But to take it to the next level, you can use Pinterest to motivate you.
 Create a board that showcases images and articles that keep you going.
+Check out these funny debt free quotes.

 4. Make yourself accountable

-I started my blog DearDebt.com to write about my journey paying off debt.
+I started my blog DearDebt.com to write about my journey of paying off debt.
 Every month, I’d write a recap on the side hustles I did as well as how much I paid off in debt that month.
 The blog was a wonderful accountability tool that helped me pay off debt.

 Having external accountability can help you maintain progress.
 You want to show up, not disappoint the other person, and cheer each other on.
 Find what works for you while striving to be consistent.